Products | SPR Sensor chips | Data sheets

 Capture immobilization capacity [µRIU] ≈ 3,5002 ≈ 5,0003

-Recommended ligands biotinylated proteins or peptides proteins or peptides with NHS-reactive amino groups
+Recommended ligands biotinylated proteins or peptides proteins or peptides possessing an NHS-reactive amino group

 Recommended analytes